 5.1 Local authorities have the ability to set their own local fees in connection with the Act on a cost recovery only basis, subject to centrally prescribed maximum amounts.
-The administration and enforcement of the Act, including the adoption of a policy, places no additional financial burden on the Council as all costs are recovered through fees.
+The administration and enforcement of the Act, including the adoption of a Statement, places no additional financial burden on the Council as all costs are recovered through fees.
+Fees will be reviewed as part of the annual budget-setting process.